 As an orchestral leader, McKay Lodge is well-versed in the role of concertmaster.
 She has led Juilliard415 under the baton of Nicholas McGegan, William Christie, Masaaki Suzuki, Ton Koopman, and Kristian Bezuidenhout.
 McKay Lodge enjoyed sitting concertmaster for Bach’s B Minor Mass and performing the solo Laudamus Te on Juilliard415’s 2016 Netherlands tour.
 She also performed a featured concertmaster solo on Juilliard415’s West Coast tour with Nicolas McGegan, after which she was said to have “worked especially hard and to the challenges beautifully” (New York Times).

-She is a founding member of her own ensemble, Les Voyageurs in New York.
+She is a founding member of her own ensemble, Voyage Sonique in New York.

 AN EARLY START